minextu/SiPac/README.md

 SiPac
 =====

-SiPac will be a highly customizable PHP and AJAX chat
+SiPac will be a highly customizable PHP and AJAX chat, but it's not ready to use, yet.